 Operations used to treat testicular cancer include:

-Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancer cells.
-During radiation therapy, you're positioned on a table and a large machine moves around you, aiming the energy beams at precise points on your body.
+Radiation therapy uses high-powered energy beams to kill cancer cells.
+The radiation can come from X-rays, protons and other sources.
+During radiation therapy, you're positioned on a table and a large machine moves around you.
+The machine points the energy beams at precise points on your body.

-Radiation therapy is a treatment option that's sometimes used in people who have the seminoma type of testicular cancer.
+Radiation therapy is sometimes used to treat the seminoma type of testicular cancer.
 Radiation therapy may be recommended after surgery to remove your testicle.

-Side effects may include nausea and fatigue, as well as skin redness and irritation in your abdominal and groin areas.
-Radiation therapy is also likely to temporarily reduce sperm counts and may impact fertility in some men.
-Talk to your doctor about your options for preserving your sperm before beginning radiation therapy.
+Side effects may include nausea and fatigue.
+Radiation therapy also can temporarily lower sperm counts.
+This can affect your fertility.
+Ask your health care provider about your options for preserving your sperm before radiation therapy.

 Coping and support

-Each man comes to terms with his testicular cancer and deals with the ensuing emotions in his own way.
+Each person comes to terms with a testicular cancer diagnosis in an individual way.
 You may feel scared and unsure of your future after your diagnosis.
-While feelings of anxiety may never go away, you can create a plan to help manage your emotions.
+While feelings of anxiety may never go away, you can make a plan to help manage your emotions.
 Try to:

 - Learn enough about testicular cancer to feel comfortable making decisions about your care.
-Write down questions and ask them at your next doctor's appointment.
-Ask your doctor or other members of your health care team to recommend reputable sources of further information.
+Write down questions and ask them at your next appointment.
+Ask your health care team for sources that can help you learn more about testicular cancer.
 Good places to start include the National Cancer Institute and the American Cancer Society.

 - Take care of yourself.
 Make healthy choices in your everyday life to prepare for cancer treatment.
 Eat a healthy diet with a variety of fruits and vegetables.
 Get plenty of rest so that you wake each morning feeling refreshed.
-Eliminate unnecessary stress so that you can concentrate on getting well.
+Find ways to reduce stress so that you can concentrate on getting well.
 Try to exercise most days of the week.
 If you smoke, stop.
-Talk to your doctor about medications and other strategies to help you stop smoking.
+Talk to your doctor about medicines and other ways to help you stop smoking.

 - Connect with other cancer survivors.
 Find other testicular cancer survivors in your community or online.
 Contact the American Cancer Society for support groups in your area.

 - Stay connected with loved ones.
 Your family and friends are just as concerned for your health as you are.
-They want to help, so don't turn down their offers to assist with transportation to appointments or with errands.
+They want to help, so don't turn down their offers to assist.
 Close friends and family will listen when you need someone to talk to or provide a distraction when you're feeling down.

 Preparing for an appointment